ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Git has figured out a difference between your local branch and its counterpart, the remote tracking branch.

 Remote tracking branches are named *origin/&lt;branch-name&gt;*.
-Don´t checkout such a branch via ```git checkout origin/<branch-name>``` - instead do `git checkout <branch-name>` to make the remote tracking branch a local branch.
+Don´t checkout such a branch via ```git checkout origin/<branch-name>``` - instead, do `git checkout <branch-name>` to make the remote tracking branch a local branch.

 To see the history of commits in a branch-oriented tree format, use `git log --graph --oneline`.

-The `--graph` option will produce the branch tree and the `--oneline` option leads to each commit being displayed in a single line of the tree structure.
+The `--graph` option will produce the branch tree, and the `--oneline` option leads to each commit being displayed in a single line of the tree structure.

 Compare your working directory
 ---